dramatech/constitution/README.md

   * Act as a liaison between DramaTech and Georgia Tech's Auxiliary Services.
   * Preside at all Executive Council and/or Club meetings in the absence of the president.
 * Production Manager
+  * Responsible for tracking who attended a work party and notifying the Secretary.
   * Be responsible for the production of all dramatic activities of the organization.
   * Be responsible for all production crews.
   * Be responsible for a budget every term to be presented to the Executive Council and secure approval of the aforementioned budget by the last school day of the previous quarter.
   * Preside at all Executive Council and/or Club meetings in the absence of both the president and the business manager.
 * Secretary
+  * Responsible of keeping track of who has shown up to club meetings
+  * Responsible for tracking active and associate members.
   * Be responsible for recording all minutes and records, other than financial, of DramaTech and all of its committees.
   * Publish all Executive Council and Club minutes and ensure proper publishing of the minutes of DramaTech's standing committees.
   * Be responsible for all official correspondence of DramaTech.